Klemens von Metternich: Paris

 In the ensuing reshuffle in Vienna Johann Philipp Stadion, Count von Warthausen became the Foreign Minister of Austrian Empire, freeing Metternich to assume the post of Ambassador to the Russian Empire.
 He never made it to Russia, as need had arisen for a new Austrian at the French court.
 Metternich was approved for the post in June 1806.
 He enjoyed being in demand and was happy to be sent to France on a generous salary of 90,000 florins a year.
 After an arduous trip he took up residence in August 1806, being briefed by Baron von Vincent and Engelbert von Floret, whom he would retain as a close adviser for two decades.
 He met French foreign minister Prince Charles Maurice de Talleyrand-Périgord on 5 August and Napoleon himself five days later at the Château de Saint-Cloud.
+Metternich's wife and children joined him in October, and he went into Paris society, using his charm to win great eminence there.
+The presence of Eleonore did not prevent him from a series of affairs, with known or at least generally-suspected partners including Princess Caroline Murat and Laure Junot.

 The War of the Fourth Coalition drew both Talleyrand and Napoleon eastwards.
 After the Treaties of Tilsit of July 1807 Metternich saw that Austria's position in Europe was much more vulnerable but believed the accord between Russia and France would not last.
 In the meantime he found the new French Foreign Minister, Jean-Baptiste Champagny unaccommodating and struggled to negotiate a satisfactory settlement over the future of several French forts on the River Inn.
 Over the following months the reach of Austrian policy, and Metternich's own reputation, increased.